itscarlosrufo/e2e-ts-gql-workshop/README.md

 import { QueryResolvers } from "../../types/types";
 ```

-👌 Fix rockets by name with the help of TypeScript!
+👌 Fix all the erros that you could find with the help of TypeScript!

 ## Step 👽 Create a REST API based on GraphQL